Navalny's Allies Claim Symbolic Council Seat Wins in Regional Polls - The Moscow Times

 In an effort to fight President Vladimir Putin's electoral machine, Navalny and his team have urged Russians to vote tactically by backing the strongest candidates against the ruling party United Russia.

-Some of the highest-profile campaigns have taken place in Novosibirsk, Russia's third-largest city, and neighboring Tomsk where Navalny traveled last month.
+Some of the highest-profile campaigns have taken place in Novosibirsk, Russia's third-largest city, and neighboring Tomsk where Navalny travelled last month.

 On Sunday night, his team said that the heads of Navalny's offices for Novosibirsk and Tomsk both secured city council seats.